awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_cli.md

 ## Determining the effective backup policy for an account<a name="backup-get-effective-cli"></a>

 To determine what backup policies apply to an account, run the following command from that account\.
 From the master account, you can use the `--target-id` parameter to get the effective policy of any member account\.
-If you are signed in to a member account, you can use the command without the `--target-id` parameter to get the effective policy of AWS account you're signed in to\.
+If you are signed in to a member account, you can use the command without the `--target-id` parameter to get the effective policy of the AWS account you're signed in to\.

-The output displays the merged combination of all backup policies that apply to the specified AWS account: attached to directly the account, attached to the organization root, or attached to one or more of the OUs the account is in\.
+The output displays the merged combination of all backup policies that apply to the specified AWS account: attached directly to the account, attached to the organization root, or attached to one or more of the OUs the account is in\.

 The `PolicyContent` element in the sample output that follows is line wrapped for clarity\.
 In the actual output, the element is presented as a single line of text\.